165th Street Bus Terminal: History

+168th Street Bus Terminal

+In January 2023, the 165th Street Bus Terminal was sold to a developer and planned to become a mixed-use facility, with the lease for the terminal expiring in September 2023, with an alternative location at a nearby parking lot planned to be the location of the new terminal.
+The new 168th Street Bus Terminal, located approximately two blocks away at 90-01 168th Street, is temporary until the MTA can find a permanent location.
+The new terminal opened on June 1, 2025.

 List of routes

-The terminal serves seven routes operated by MTA New York City Bus, four operated by MTA Bus Company, and six operated by Nassau Inter-County Express (NICE; formerly MTA Long Island Bus).
-All terminate here, except for the Q17, which is a through route.
-The southbound Q17 bus stops outside the terminal on Merrick Boulevard, while the northbound Q17 to Flushing stops on 168th Street, one block east.
+The terminal served seven routes operated by MTA New York City Bus, four operated by MTA Bus Company, and six operated by Nassau Inter-County Express (NICE; formerly MTA Long Island Bus).
+All terminated here, except for the Q17, which is a through route.
+The southbound Q17 bus stopped outside the terminal on Merrick Boulevard, while the northbound Q17 to Flushing stopped on 168th Street, one block east.